 Acknowledgments:

 We would like to thank America’s Poison Centers for their help providing the data and the regional poison control centers we spoke with for their important input.
+We also thank RAND colleague Hilary Peterson for her assistance with preparing this manuscript for submission.

 Research reported in the manuscript has been funded by the U.S. Centers for Disease Control and Prevention (CDC), an Agency of the Department of Health and Human Services, under CDC contract 75D30119C06926: Public health use of current resources and existing surveillance systems to monitor mental and behavioral health during and after an emergency—Turning data into action.
 The ideas expressed in the articles are those of the authors and do not necessarily reflect the official position of the CDC.